rashepherd/timsMAP/README.md

 The `run.py` script can be run in `Anaconda Prompt` when the `timsMAP` venv created during installation is activated.

-For help, use: `python run.py --help`.
+For help, use: `get_feature_map --help`.
 Parameters are also described below.

 #### Parameters